 Do you have a basement project?

-All of our contractors have had to pass our 360° Verification involving stringent checks of financial stability, past work history including references, supplier relationships, legal history, customer complaints or disputes, licences, insurance, etc. We will even provide you with a detailed verification report for each contractor we refer before you meet with them.
+All of our contractors have had to pass our 360° Verification involving the audit of their financial stability, references from suppliers and past clients, legal history, licences, insurance, and more.
+We will even provide you with a detailed verification report for each contractor we refer before you meet with them.

-Talk to a renovation advisor now!
+Talk to a Renovation Advisor now!